elementary-Inc/blog/_posts/2023/2023-06-02-updates-for-may-2023.md

 # Calculator

 Calculator now follows keyboard shortcuts for copy and paste, even when the main text entry isn't focused, thanks to [Leo](https://github.com/lenemter)!
 It will no longer preserve extra white space on the right side of the window when used with alternative window button layouts.
-And Calculator will now always use the elementary stylesheet and icons, even when run on a different operating system, to prevent breakage relating to missing assets.
+And Calculator will now always use the elementary stylesheet and icons, even when run on a different operating system, to prevent breakage related to missing assets.

 # System Settings